noahshinn/collaborative-browser/README.md

 go run ./cmd/shell/shell.go -url scholar.google.com -headful
 ```

+Use the `exit` command to gracefully exit the shell.

 ## Markdown Browser

 The Markdown Browser is an example of a text browser.
 It uses `virtual IDs` to enable textual users to select elements.